danielmichaels/danielms/content/retrospectives/2022/01/index.md

 Mudmap now supports three helpful but not *core* features; shutdown, reboot and shell command execution (see them in [action][vsrs]).
-Admittedly, these are useful, but I did not deliver the bigger feature I've been working on; interfaces.
+Admittedly, these are useful, but I did not deliver the bigger feature I've been working on; the ability to create, read, update and delete interfaces.

-I did update the documentation pages, landing page and recorded five YouTube [explainer videos].
+I did update the documentation, landing page and recorded five YouTube [explainer videos].
 It is the first time I have recorded and uploaded anything to YouTube, and it shows in my delivery.
 I opted to push what I recorded rather than waste time finessing and re-recording it again and again.
 Reaching for pragmatism not perfection.